doyleLai/Raspberry-Pi-Captive-Portal/README.md

 ```

 ## Configure a static IP (dhcpcd)
 You need a static IP for the interface.
-This step is still needed altought your have set the ip address for the interface in the previous step.
+This step is still needed altough your have set the ip address for the interface in the previous step.

 Install dhcpcd
 ```